Cory Wade Hindorff

-Cory Wade Hindorff (born September 21, 1990, in Philadelphia, Pennsylvania) is an American model, actor, singer, songwriter and LGBTQ activist and spokesperson.
+Cory Wade Hindorff (born September 21, 1990) is an American model, actor, singer, songwriter and LGBTQ activist and spokesperson.
 He is best known for being the last eliminated on the 20th cycle of America's Next Top Model, and being the first openly gay male participant in the show.

 Early life

 Cory is the third of four brothers, born in Philadelphia, Pennsylvania, on September 21, 1990.
 He attended Strath Haven High School there, and later studied musical theater at Point Park University.
 He focused his early career on live theater, and performed as Angel in Rent at a local equity house in the suburbs of Philadelphia, and Paul in A Chorus Line in another professional production.